-Name Details/Scope Connections/Links Location Time of year /Frequency
+Name Details/Scope Connections/Links Location Time of year

+/Frequency

+Annual See annual calendar

+recruitment (to wheel

+all youth participation and April new projects are full September new work

+youth voice projects start

+opportunities) Celebrations January-

+opportunities, March

+Youth Councils Participatory Other council South Monthly

+(locality based - opportunities for young departments (as Norwood Events

+north, south, people in geographical and when) New throughout

+east) localities of the borough Community and Addington the year

+to have their voices voluntary sector Purley

+heard and develop groups and

+themed projects organisations

+Youth Cabinet Young people from each Other council BWH Monthly

+council/forum and other departments (as cabinet

+participatory groups who and when) meetings

+represent the wider and Senior Events

+larger community and managers/directors throughout

+borough Community and voluntary sector the year Twice per year

+groups and with Chief

+organisations Exec/SLT

+CYAC (Croydon Youth people's group LSEP BWH Fortnightly

+Youth Arts driving exploration and Croydon Music and 5 One annual

+Collective) provision of youth arts in Arts event

+, the borough Voluntary sector

+arts groups and

+organisations

+Young Residents Parallel group to the All Sustainable Rotating Monthly

+Forum Ages Residents Panel Communities team around the Events

+(HRS) supported by the Influencing HRA borough on throughout

+Sustainable Communities funding/decision housing the year

+team making estates and

+relevant

+locations

-Annual See annual calendar recruitment (to wheel all youth participation and April new projects are full September new work youth voice projects start opportunities) Celebrations January- March Youth Councils Participatory Other council South Monthly (locality based - opportunities for young departments (as Norwood Events north, south, people in geographical and when) New throughout east) localities of the borough Community and Addington the year to have their voices voluntary sector Purley heard and develop groups and Wassella Californi themed projects organisations DWILL N.A. oratlad Youth Cabinet Young people from each council/forum and other Other council BWH Monthly cabinet participatory groups who departments (as and when) meetings represent the wider and Senior Events larger community and managers/directors throughout borough Community and the year 30.008 voluntary sector Twice per year groups and with Chief organisations Exec/SLT CYAC (Croydon Youth people's group LSEP BWH Fortnightly Youth Arts driving exploration and Croydon Music and One annual Collective) provision of youth arts in Arts event the borough Voluntary sector arts groups and Young Residents Darallol group to the All organisations Sustainable Potating Monthly Forum Parallel group to the All Ages Residents Panel Communities team Rotating around the Monthly Events Torum (HRS) supported by the Influencing HRA borough on throughout Sustainable Communities funding/decision housing the year team making estates and , 0 relevant locations CiCC (Children in Forums for young people Social care BWH Monthly Care Council) who are looked after by Corporate (possibly the local authority Parenting Panel increase to For 8-13 yrs. old and 14- SLT/Cllrs fortnightly) 21 yrs. old Virtual school team Opportunity for children and young people to Independent Visitors service influence their corporate Croydon parents and shape Safeguarding Parents and snape Jareguarumg services they use Children Board Good Citizenship Award Recognition for young people who have done something positive in their community to be celebrated by the council and Mayor/Cllrs/SLT Primary schools, young people in yr.
-6 Across the borough January to May working with schools Event in June Onside young people's group Development group for the new building and services that will be part of Croydon Onside Youth Zone (Legacy) Onside Youth Zones BWH and in the community for events Fortnightly As and when for community events One off consultation events (social care, sexual exploitation, CAMHS, safeguarding etc.) Opportunities for young people to be consulted on and influence service delivery and issue based work Social Care and Early Intervention/Help Croydon CCG Health partners Community and voluntary sector partners BWH Youth hubs Community venues As and when Youth Congress Takeover of the council Congress model for young people, themed ideas taken and developed over the following year Survey and consultation opportunity for annual planning Council departments (Communities Strategy Intelligence) Schools Community and voluntary sector partners Cllrs/SLT Croydon Police As identified Annual (July) Youth Oscars Annual celebration event for young people aged 11-18, young people nominated by council staff, Cllrs, vol' sector org's (possibly mirrors staff awards) Schools Community and voluntary sector partners Council partners Business sponsors As identified
+CiCC (Children in Forums for young people Social care BWH Monthly

+Care Council) who are looked after by Corporate (possibly

+the local authority Parenting Panel increase to

+For 8-13 yrs. old and 14- SLT/Cllrs fortnightly)

+21 yrs. old Virtual school team 0,11

+Opportunity for children Independent

+and young people to Visitors service

+influence their corporate Croydon

+parents and shape Safeguarding

+services they use Children Board Good Citizenship Award Recognition for young people who have done something positive in their community to be celebrated by the council and Mayor/Cllrs/SLT Primary schools, young people in yr.
+6 Across the borough January to May working with schools Event in June Onside young people's group Development group for the new building and services that will be part of Croydon Onside Youth Zone (Legacy) Onside Youth Zones BWH and in the community for events Fortnightly As and when for community events One off consultation events (social care, sexual exploitation, CAMHS, safeguarding etc.) Opportunities for young people to be consulted on and influence service delivery and issue based work Social Care and Early Intervention/Help Croydon CCG Health partners Community and voluntary sector partners BWH Youth hubs Community venues As and when Youth Congress Takeover of the council Congress model for young people, themed ideas taken and developed over the following year Survey and consultation opportunity for annual planning Council departments (Communities Strategy Intelligence) Schools Community and voluntary sector partners Cllrs/SLT Croydon Police As identified Annual (July) Youth Oscars Annual celebration event for young people aged 11-18, young people nominated by council staff, ClIrs, vol' sector org's (possibly mirrors staff awards) Schools Community and voluntary sector partners Council partners Business sponsors As identified

-Appendix 3:Current targeted community engagement:
+Appendix 3: Current targeted community engagement: